-The members who transferred insurance contracts to the Alberta Non-Grid RSP are responsible for handling claims transactions, including claim payments; recording provisions for outstanding claims; and collecting subrogation/salvage recoveries on a timely and accurate basis on behalf of the Alberta Non-Grid RSP.
-The Claims Committee, consisting of representatives from members, will review large claims and make recommendations on case reserves and strategies to bring claims to a conclusion as well as provide support to the Provincial Operating Committees in deciding on coverage and/or liability in disputed claims.
+The members who cede risk to the Alberta Non-Grid RSP are responsible for handling claims transactions, including claim payments; recording provisions for outstanding claims; and collecting subrogation/salvage recoveries on a timely and accurate basis on behalf of the members of Alberta Non-Grid RSP.
+The Claims Committee, consisting of representatives from members, will review large claims to ensure appropriate documentation regarding case reserves, and eligibility of specific claim coverages or expenses for submission.

-The Association's Audit and Compliance Department is responsible for conducting periodic claims audits on members to ensure compliance with Alberta Non-Grid RSP claims management rules and guidelines, and for reporting all non-compliance to the Association's Audit and Risk Committee, and all material non-compliance to the Board.
+The Association's Internal Audit Department is responsible for conducting periodic claims audits on members to ensure compliance with Alberta Non-Grid RSP claims management rules and guidelines, and for reporting all non-compliance to the Association's Audit and Risk Committee, and all material non-compliance to the Board.